-Central Government - has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates; provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
+Scottish Government - has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates; provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).

 Members of the Council - Members of the Council have direct control over the Council's financial and operating policies.
-The total members' allowances paid in 2013-2014 are shown in the Remuneration Report.
-During 2013-2014 works and services to the value of £1.894m were commissioned from companies in which three members had an interest.
+The total members' allowances paid in 2014-2015 are shown in the Remuneration Report.
+During 2014-2015 works and services to the value of £0.395m were commissioned from companies in which two members had an interest.
 Contracts were entered into in full compliance with the Council's standing orders.
-During 2013-2014 grants and other payments totalling £0.372m were made to voluntary organisations wherein Members of the Council had an interest.
-Details of the transactions during 2013-2014 are available for any member of the public to view in the Council's offices at County Buildings, Ayr during normal working hours.
+During 2014-2015 there were no grants paid to voluntary organisations wherein Members of the Council had an interest.
+Details of the transactions during 2014-2015 are available for any member of the public to view in the Council's offices at County Buildings, Ayr during normal working hours.